Adroiti/docs-for-code-review-tools/SwiftLint/multiline_arguments.md

-Pattern: Use of multi-line arguments
+Pattern: Use of multi-line argument

 Issue: -